 Most of the help we need revolves around caring for the animals, gardening, and chores that support family life running smoothly with a small child.
 We expect volunteers to help with cooking and cleaning up after meals as you would in your own household.
 This is not considered volunteer work. :)

-Often we also want help with projects such as:
+Depending on the season and priority of work needed to be done, we sometimes also want help with projects such as:

 Fermenting veggies from the garden